mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

-3. We can use React in specific parts of our application.
+3. We can use React in specific parts of an application.
-For example, we might use React only for the main content area, while keeping the header and footer as plain HTML.
+For example, React might be used only for the main content area, while the header and footer remain plain HTML.
-This is one of the reasons React is considered a library (not a full framework) — it gives developers the flexibility to integrate it gradually, without needing to rewrite the whole app.
-You can introduce React step by step into your app, without the need to rebuild everything from scratch.
+This flexibility is one of the reasons React is considered a library (not a full framework) - it allows developers to integrate react gradually without rewriting the entire app.You can introduce React step by step into your project, without needing to rebuild everything from scratch.

 <!DOCTYPE html>
 <html>